top of page

 THE HEART OF FLAVOR

-The barrel gives the whisky its unique taste.
+The cask gives the whisky its unique taste.

 For our rye whiskey, which began production in late 2024, we opted for second-use North American oak barrels.
 These barrels were previously used for only 9 months to mature rye whiskey at the Heaven Door distillery in Kentucky.
 This short period of use means they are almost new and have good charring.